The Worst Idea of All Time: Seasons

-Season 1
+Season 1: Grown Ups 2

 In the first season, the hosts watched the Adam Sandler comedy Grown Ups 2 once per week for 52 weeks.
-Neither of them had seen the first Grown Ups film.
+Neither of them was familiar with the plot of the first Grown Ups film.

 The final viewing occurred in Los Angeles.
 Batt and Montgomery began an Indiegogo campaign promising that, if they reached their goal, both would have a picture of Patrick Schwarzenegger, who has a small role in the film, tattooed on their bodies.
 They fulfilled this promise when their goal was passed.

-Season 2
+Season 2: Sex and the City 2

 In the second season, the hosts watched Sex and the City 2 every week for a year.
 The film was chosen off the back of a gag that was hastily included at the end of a video Batt made about finishing the first season.

 Sex And The City 2 has a run time of 2 hours and 26 minutes, making it a full 45 minutes longer than Grown Ups 2.

-Season 3
+Season 3: We Are Your Friends

-In the third season, the hosts watched the 2015 drama We Are Your Friends.
+In the third season, the hosts watched the 2015 drama We Are Your Friends 60 times.
 In the first episode of the season, Batt mentioned that they had received a lot of feedback about how they had broken the spirit of the podcast by not choosing a sequel or a particularly terrible film, but both hosts concluded that there were never any rules stating that the film had to be either.

-Season 4
+Season 4: Sex and the City

-In the fourth season, the hosts watch the 2008 movie Sex and the City.
+In the fourth season, the hosts watched the 2008 movie Sex and the City.

-Emergency Season
+Emergency Season: Home Alone 3

 During a lockdown in New Zealand during the COVID-19 pandemic, the hosts watched Home Alone 3 every three days to produce a nine-episode season, plus a spoof of a director's commentary.

-Season 5
+Season 5: Emmanuelle

 At the end of September, 2020, Montgomery and Batt have undertaken the fifth season, and instead of rewatching the same movie every week they are watching a different movie from the same film series.
-The series they are picking from for the fifth season is the French/American Emmanuelle series of softcore pornography.
+The film series they pick from are the French/American Emmanuelle series of softcore pornography films.

-Season 6
+Season 6: The Fast and the Furious

-At the end of November 2022, Montgomery and Batt announced a new season, to begin in December 2022.
-The hosts will watch each of the Fast & Furious movies in reverse order, a number of times equal to that film's position in the sequence, i.e. F9 nine times, The Fate of the Furious eight times.
+From December 2022 to December 2023, Batt and Montgomery watched The Fast and the Furious franchise in reverse, with each film watched the number of times matching its number in the series (F9 nine times, The Fate of the Furious eight times, etc.) They have since announced that this is the final season.

+Season 7: Joker: Folie à Deux

+Beginning in November 2025, Batt and Montgomery released episodes of a "method film review" of Joker: Folie à Deux, a process that involved 14 watches of the film over five days while living in the Classic Comedy Club (in Auckland).

 Other episodes

-In addition to regular season episodes, the show has put out various bonus episodes.